Skip to content

 Challengeable by: Auditor

-Apply EU Taxonomy alignment screening with substantial contribution + DNSH + minimum safeguards Which CapEx + OpEx + turnover are taxonomy-eligible plus taxonomy-aligned under EU Taxonomy Regulation 2020/852 six environmental objectives?
+Apply EU Taxonomy alignment screening with substantial contribution, DNSH and minimum safeguards Which CapEx, OpEx and turnover are taxonomy-eligible and taxonomy-aligned against the six environmental objectives of EU Taxonomy Regulation 2020/852?
 Human Auditor

-EU Taxonomy alignment screening under Regulation (EU) 2020/852 plus Commission Delegated Regulation (EU) 2021/2139 (Climate Delegated Act) plus 2023/2486 (Environmental Delegated Act) requires interpretation of substantial contribution criteria (technical screening criteria per economic activity NACE code), Do No Significant Harm (DNSH) assessment across all six objectives, plus minimum safeguards under OECD Guidelines for Multinational Enterprises + UN Guiding Principles on Business and Human Rights.
-Article 8 KPI disclosure: taxonomy-eligible turnover + CapEx + OpEx (numerator) divided by total (denominator) plus alignment percentage.
-Misclassification risk: greenwashing exposure under FTC Green Guides + UK FCA anti-greenwashing rule + ESMA enforcement priorities.
-Sustainability + finance + legal judgement required with audit-evidence trail under Big-4 assurance
+EU Taxonomy alignment screening under Regulation (EU) 2020/852, the Climate Delegated Act, and the Environmental Delegated Act requires interpreting the substantial-contribution criteria (the technical screening criteria per NACE-coded economic activity), a Do No Significant Harm assessment across all six objectives, and the minimum safeguards under the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
+The Article 8 KPI disclosure expresses taxonomy-eligible turnover, CapEx, and OpEx over the total, with the alignment percentage.
+Misclassification carries greenwashing exposure under the FTC Green Guides, the UK FCA anti-greenwashing rule, and ESMA enforcement priorities, so sustainability, finance, and legal judgement is required, with an audit-evidence trail under Big-4 assurance.

 Decision Record